CamrynBuonamassa/CSCI-135/README.md

 # Camryn Buonamassa
-A simple calculator, a pronounciation analysis program, and a solution to the Knight's Tour problem.
-Pronounce.cpp needs the in file cmudict.0.7a.txt.
-Calc3.cpp needs an input file, such as formula.txt, to run.
+This is a pronounciation analysis program that utilizes a word's phonemes to compare it to those of other words.